-Management has determined that both GMI and PCS are CGUs, and goodwill has been allocated in the amounts of \$453,659 and \$2,677,763, respectively.
+Management has determined that both GMI and PCS are CGUs, and goodwill has been allocated in the amounts of \$484,647 and \$2,860,673, respectively.

-For the year ended December 31, 2021, the Company determined that for both the GMI CGU and the PCS CGU, the recoverable amount was higher than their carrying amount.
-The recoverable amounts of the CGUs were determined based on value-in-use calculations, using management's discounted cash flow projections over a period of 5 years.
+For the year ended December 31, 2022, the Company determined that for both the GMI CGU and the PCS CGU, the recoverable amount was higher than their carrying amount.
+The recoverable amounts of the CGUs were determined based on fair value less cost of disposal calculations, using management's discounted cash flow projections over a period of 5 years.
 In calculating the recoverable amount of the CGUs, a pre-tax discount rate is used.
 The pre-tax discount rate applied was 9.5%, which was set considering the average borrowing cost of the Company and certain risk premiums, based on management's past experience.
 Management also used various higher discount rates to test the sensitivity of the value of the CGUs.
+The revenue growth rates applied were between 2% and 18%, and a terminal growth rate of 2% was also applied.